 Control Groups:

-- Vehicle control (reconstitution buffer only)
+- Vehicle control (vehicle buffer only)

 - BPC-157 alone (matched to blend concentration)